nf-core/test-datasets/README.md

 The samplesheet format has been discussed in the community for ideally supporting all types of subworkflows in the main workflow.
 This means, that the example workflow uses a format of: `sample,fastq_1,fastq_2,protocol,expected_cells` as a header that is supported by all available tools.
 For a summary on the discussion that led to this decision, please have a look [here](https://github.com/nf-core/scrnaseq/issues/92).

+As some tools (CellRanger specifically) use a one folder per sample approach, we will have a custom subprocess in the cellranger subworkflow that automatically groups samples together in a subfolder if they are replicates.

 ## Support

 For further information or help, don't hesitate to get in touch on our [Slack](https://nfcore.slack.com) or [Click here for an invite](https://nf-core-invite.herokuapp.com/)